Preheat the oven to 350 degrees F. Grease a 9x13-inch baking dish with nonstick cooking spray. Set aside.

 Frosting

-In a large bowl, add the butter and light brown sugar.
+In a large bowl, add the ½ cup salted butter and 1 cup light brown sugar.
 Beat with a hand mixer on medium speed until creamed, about 1 to 2 minutes.

-Add powdered sugar in 1/2 cup increments and mix on low until all of the powdered sugar is worked into the frosting.
+Add 1 ½ cups powdered sugar in 1/2 cup increments and mix on low until all of the powdered sugar is worked into the frosting.

-Add the milk and vanilla extract.
+Add the 1 tablespoon milk or heavy cream and 1 teaspoon vanilla extract.
 Beat until combined.
 If your frosting is too thick, add an additional 1/2 tablespoon of milk at a time and mix in until the desired consistency is reached.

 Once the cake is completely cooled, spread the frosting evenly on top using an offset spatula.